What are the Requirements for Baptism?

 - * The church requires at least one godparent who is a practicing, confirmed Catholic age 16 or older.
 That godparent’s name is entered into the parish record book as the “official” godparent or sponsor for baptism.

 - * In order to be a godparent, a person must be a practicing Catholic who has received the sacraments of Baptism, First Holy Communion, and Confirmation; and/if married, they must have been married in the Catholic Church.
 One godparent is required, male or female.

 - * If you choose more than two godparents, one or two may have their names entered into the book as “official” godparents, and the others can be “honorary/Christian Witness” godparents.

 - * People who are not baptized Christians cannot be sponsors for baptism since they themselves are not baptized.
 However, you may certainly invite non-Christian friends or relatives to attend the celebration and to have a special place in your child’s life, sharing with your child their own faith traditions.

 When will we receive the baptism certificate?

 After the baptism, we will present you with a baptism certificate with all details of the baptism, (Names of child, Parents, Godparents, Date, and deacon or father name.)
-If your child ever needs a copy of their baptism certificate later, perhaps for school registration or for marriage, you can contact the parish office if the child is under 18.
+If your child ever needs a copy of their baptism certificate later for other sacraments; perhaps for school registration or for marriage, you can contact the parish office if the child is under 18.

 Is there a fee?

 No fee is required, but many parents choose to make a donation at the time of the child’s baptism.
 These generous donations help fund the baptism preparation program and supplies involved.
 If you would like to make an offering you may bring it to the baptism or mail or drop it off in the parish office.

 What happens during baptism classes?